mouchegmouradian/mouchegmouradian/README.md

 🔭 I’m currently working on

-- (Main) Mobile app that connects to Ble enabled devices, collects data and show various custom made charts
+- (Day) Mobile app that connects to Ble enabled devices, collects data and show various custom made charts
-- (Side) A SaaS platform for companies that do on-site interventions and need to track clients, workforce, revenue...
+- (Night) A cool project in Defi on Ethereum...coming soon

 💬 Ask me anything about Software Engineering, Startups, Korea or Trees